secondparty/arrange/README.md

 What's happening here:

 - An element with the class `row` wraps the columns you wish to set up, this element is responsible for clearing your columns (which are floated) so that as content in the columns expand, the row expands with it
-- Child elements with the class `columns` and the number of columns to span are included within, each column element is being floated left
+- Child elements with the class `column` and the number of columns to span are included within, each column element is being floated left

 The important thing to note is that the number of columns used add up to twelve.

 ## Class Aliases

-There are a couple of aliases in place to let you use the words that make sense to you.

-- You can use the class `row` or `container` for the element holding columns
-- You can use the class `columns` or `column` for the elements that are spanning columns
-- Rather than specifying the number of columns to span, you can also use the width that you're trying to accomplish with the following helpers:
+Rather than specifying the number of columns to span, you can also use the width that you're trying to accomplish with the following helpers:

    - `one` can be `twelfth` or `one-twelfth`
    - `two` can be `sixth` or `one-sixth`
    - `three` can be `quarter` or `fourth` or `one-quarter` or `one-fourth`